-In February 2012, Jeremy experienced a crisis of faith, which subsequently led to a faith transition that summer.
-In the spring of 2013, Jeremy was approached and asked by a CES Director to share his concerns and questions about the LDS Church's origins, history, and current practices.
+In February 2012, Jeremy experienced an awakening to the LDS Church's truth crisis, which subsequently led to a faith transition that summer.
+In the spring of 2013, Jeremy was approached and asked by a CES Director to share his questions and concerns about the LDS Church's origins, history, and current practices.
 In response, Jeremy wrote what later became publicly known as the CES Letter (originally titled Letter to a CES Director).

 Several unofficial Mormon apologists, including FairMormon, have provided responses to CES Letter: